-Again, we recommend making your selection on a new layer above your image for more flexible editing later on.

-- 3. Click the down-pointing arrow and choose a pattern from the Custom Pattern drop-down panel, as shown in Figure 12-15.

-If you don't see a pattern to your liking, click the panel pop-up menu at the bottom of the submenu and choose another preset library.

-4. Choose any other fill options you want to apply, such as Mode, Opacity, or Preserve Transparency.

-For details on these options, see the section "Filling and Outlining Selections," earlier in this chapter.

-5. Click OK to fill the layer or selection with the chosen pattern.
+- Again, we recommend making your selection on a new layer above your image for more flexible editing later on. - 2.
+Choose Edit ⇒ Fill Selection or Fill Layer and choose Pattern from the Use drop-down list. - 3.
+Click the down-pointing arrow and choose a pattern from the Custom Pattern drop-down panel, as shown in Figure 12-15. - If you don't see a pattern to your liking, click the panel pop-up menu at the bottom of the submenu and choose another preset library. - 4.
+Choose any other fill options you want to apply, such as Mode, Opacity, or Preserve Transparency. - For details on these options, see the section "Filling and Outlining Selections," earlier in this chapter. - 5.
+Click OK to fill the layer or selection with the chosen pattern.